Industrial and Organizational Psychology

 Deadline

 Applications are accepted on a rolling basis.
-Course work starts the semester following acceptance and admittance to the program.
-In addition to grades and GRE scores (subject portion not required), the Admissions Committee is attentive to letters of recommendation, personal statements, and relevant professional experiences.
+Course work starts the semester following acceptance into the program.
+In addition to grades and *GRE scores, the Admissions Committee considers letters of recommendation, personal statements, and relevant professional experiences.

 Contact information

-If you have any questions with regard to the application requirements please contact:
+If you have any questions regarding application requirements, please contact:

 Department of Psychology, 989-774-3001